makezurich/makezurich-hardware-intro/README.md

 Follow this guide to [get started with the Arduino Nano BLE Sense](https://www.arduino.cc/en/Guide/NANO33BLESense).

 ### Installing a library for the Nano
-Follow these steps to [install an Arduino library](https://www.arduino.cc/en/Guide/Libraries) then check the File > Examples menu in the Arduino IDE.
+Follow these steps to [install an Arduino library](https://www.arduino.cc/en/Guide/Libraries).

+Then check the *File > Examples > LIBRARY_NAME* menu in the Arduino IDE.

 ### Measuring humidity and temperature with the Nano
 The Arduino Nano BLE Sense has a humidity and temperature sensor, the [HTS221](https://www.st.com/resource/en/datasheet/HTS221.pdf).